 Cardoza, D., Morris, J. K., Myers, H. F., & Rodriguez, N. (2000).
 Acculturative Stress Inventory (ASI) (TC022704) [Database record].
 ETS Testlink.

 For most guidelines posted through AHRQ and National Guideline Clearinghouse (guideline.gov) you will cite these documents like websites and web reports.
 In other words, you need the same 4 major components discussed earlier on this page: author, year, title, and source.
 After the title of the work, provide any number or identifier for the standard (if any) in parentheses without italics.
 Below is an example of a guideline found on Guideline.gov:

 National Environmental Education & Training Foundation.
 (2005, August).
-Environmental management of pediatric asthma: Guidelines for health care providers.
-Retrieved from http://guideline.gov/content.aspx?id=10019&search=asthma
+Environmental management of pediatric asthma: Guidelines for health care providers. http://guideline.gov/content.aspx?id=10019&search=asthma

 Guidelines published in a traditional journal, whether in print or online, should be cited as journal articles.